nattprog/fcimap/README.md

 # FCI Map
-A Interactive Map website for Multimedia University's Faculty of Computing and Informatics (FCI) Check it out! https://fcimap.pythonanywhere.com
+A Interactive Map website for Multimedia University's Faculty of Computing and Informatics (FCI)/n Check it out! https://fcimap.pythonanywhere.com